 Resource Allocation: Definition & Tips

-Resource allocation sounds complex.
-The good news is that it doesn’t have to be.
-With a defined scope of work and understanding of available resources, you have all the ingredients you need to start allocating resources effectively.
+With a defined scope of work, a documented plan, and a clear picture of available resources, you have all the ingredients you need to start allocating resources effectively.

 What is resource allocation, and how does it work?

-Resource allocation is assigning your resources—time, people and tools—across various tasks in a project to work toward your deadlines.
+Resource allocation simply means assigning your resources—time, people and tools—across various tasks in a project to work toward your deadlines.

 1. Get to know your resources